We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Brief project summary:

-The objective of this project is to develop a centralized, community-supported repository that manages genomic reference data using the reference genome resource manager Refgenie.
-With this initiative, the accessibility and re-use of datasets will be improved, assets associated with a genome build will be linked under a namespace identifying the genome build and each reference dataset will contain associated metadata with provenance
+The project objective was to develop a centralised, community-supported repository that manages genomic reference data using the reference genome resource manager Refgenie.
+This initiative enabled the accessibility and re-use of datasets to be improved, the assets associated with a genome build to be linked under a namespace identifying the genome build, and each reference dataset to contain associated metadata with provenance information.

 RIs involved: